 It is possible for students to complete 50 percent of a bachelor’s degree at MTC depending upon their chosen major.
 According to state policy, students can maximize the transfer of college credit throughout all Ohio public institutions using the following methods:

 Transfer Assurance Guides (TAGs)

 TAGs are groups of foundational and other courses that represent commonly-accepted pathways to bachelor’s degrees, including specific majors.
-TAG courses are guaranteed to transfer and apply to degree/program requirements of each major.
+TAG courses are guaranteed to transfer and apply to the degree/program requirements of each major.
 Each of the over 35 subject areas found in the Ohio TAGs typically includes introductory or core courses in a major, e.g., business or psychology, and also recommended courses in the Ohio Transfer Module (OTM), e.g., microeconomics or sociology.
-You may use the TAGs course Bulletin Board to explore various course transfer scenarios by linking to: https://www.ohiohighered.org/transfer/tag
+You may use the TAGs course Bulletin Board to explore various course transfer scenarios by linking to https://www.ohiohighered.org/transfer/tag

 Career-Technical Assurance Guides (CTAGs)